mojso/Domoticz_scripts/README.md

 # Venetian Blinds  and Device to control  Blindsv from Dmoticz

--- Blinds dimmer script using ESPEasy by mojso
+Blinds dimmer script using ESPEasy by mojso
--- 1. put the script in Events as Lua script
+* put the script in Events as Lua script
--- 2.in setup -> more option --> user variable put in variable name dimmer -- , variable type string and update -- 3.Setup -> Hardware  dymmy device
+* in setup -> more option --> user variable put in variable name dimmer -- , variable type string and update
+* Setup -> Hardware  dymmy device
---create virtual device,  Select rgb switch,
+create virtual device,  Select rgb switch,
--- Then in Switches find the created device end click edit. -- then in switch type select blinds precentage and save
+* Then in Switches find the created device end click edit. -- then in switch type select blinds precentage and save